Liberal Education Requirements

 Lifetime Fitness - 3 hours

-Appreciate ones health status and implement a plan for heath and fitness.
+Appreciate ones health status and implement a plan for health and fitness.

 - Women’s College students must have one hour of Lifetime Fitness (LF) or Leisure Sports (LS) or Dance (DA); one hour of Women’s Health (WH); and one hour of any P.E.
 (LS/LF/DA/or WH).